-With the Thanksgiving holiday this month the TTLC Board of Directors would like to “give thanks” for a staff of 30 dedicated, well trained, and experienced employees.
+With the Thanksgiving holiday this month the TTLC Board of Directors would like to “give thanks” for a staff of 22 dedicated, well trained, and experienced employees.
 Staff turn-over is an important issue in early childhood education.
 A stable staff is one of the highest indicators of quality care.
 A local survey revealed that the average length of employment in child care centers is 3 months with almost 1/2 of all center positions experiencing turn-over each year!
-Because we have directors with from 17 – 39 years of experience and our 23 teachers range from 1-26 years of experience, we have been able to incorporate new teachers with fresh ideas into our staff.
-More than one half of the staff have over 5 years of employment with us.
-Our average length of employment at TTLC is 8 years 7 months.
+Because we have directors with from 29 – 40 years of experience and our 22 teachers range from 1-27 years of experience, we have been able to incorporate new teachers with fresh ideas into our staff.
+Fifty five percent of the staff have over 3 years of employment with us.
+Our average length of employment at TTLC is 8 years 9 months.

 The education of employees is another important indicator of a quality center.
-TTLC requires an educational background related to the care and education of young children: 6 staff have an AAS, 4 have been awarded CDA certification (a proficiency based credential which requires extensive non-credit training and evaluation by an outside observer).
-Ninety percent of our staff have college classes in child development.
+TTLC requires an educational background related to the care and education of young children: 3 staff have a BS, 8 staff have an AAS, 4 have been awarded CDA certification (a proficiency based credential which requires extensive non-credit training and evaluation by an outside observer).
+Ninety four percent of our staff have college classes in child development.
 All staff members complete at least 20 hours of non-credit inservice training each year, all have CPR training and certification, 9 have Food Preparation and Sanitation certification.

 Please join the board in thanking the staff for the quality of care they provide for your children!